hassebjork/WeatherReader/README.md

 Weather Sensors.
 The Arduino is powered over USB and reduces payload on the Raspberry Pi.
 All sensors work over the 433MHz band.
 Data is sent over the USB port to a Raspberry Pi, reading it as a serial port.
-The raw data is displayed on stdout and stored in a MySQL database.
+The raw data is displayed to stdout and stored in a MySQL database.

-The MySQL database is configured in a configuration file.
-The file is read every hour, so changes can be implemented while running.
-The server can be set up to operate on localhost or a remote server.
+The MySQL database is setup in a configuration file and can be run on localhost or a remote server.

 Multiple Weather-Reader servers can be run simultaneously on a local network.
-They can manually be configured to receieve only certain sensors with the best reception.
-The servers sync their clocks against a MySQL database.
+They can be configured to operate individually, storing what they receive in their own database, the same database or to be sent to one Raspberry Pi, operating as a server collecting the data and sening it to a MySQL database.
+The latter will reduce the total number of rows in the database and still catch as many sensor readings as possible.

+The server listens to port 9876 as default and data is sent over UDP.

 Directories:
 ============